 Figure 2.
-As in Figure 1, but showing seasonal-mean QBO composite from (left) GPCP and (right) GC3 N216-pi for (a,b) December-January-February (DJF), (c,d) March-April-May (MAM), (e,f) June-July-August (JJA) and (g,h) September-October-November (SON) from top to bottom.
+As in Fig. 1 but showing seasonal-mean QBO composites from (a, c, e, g) GPCP and (b, d, f, h) GC3 N216-pi for (a, b) December-January-February (DJF), (c, d) March-April-May (MAM), (e, f) June-July-August (JJA) and (g, h) September-October-November (SON) from top to bottom.

-210 in the Pacific and an overall weaker response than observations.
-The significant response to the QBO in these long simulations (500 years) suggests that the analysis of the modelled QBO signals may help to understand the mechanisms that give rise to the QBO signals at the surface.
-However, the QBO signals from both model and observational analyses show strong similarities to well-known response patterns for ENSO and the IOD.
+In summary, the observed (1979-2020) composite analyses show a zonally asymmetric QBO signal primarily in the ITCZ regions over the oceans, consistent with previous studies (Liess and Geller, 2012; Gray et al., 2018).
+The results in the simulations show several regions where there is a significant precipitation difference associated with the QBO phase.
+The significant response to the QBO in these long simulations (500 years) suggests that the analysis of the modelled QBO signals may help us to understand the mechanisms that give rise to the QBO signals at the surface.
+However, the QBO signals in the models show strong similarities to wellknown response patterns for ENSO and the IOD.
 Before further investigating the QBO surface impacts, these tropical interactions are investigated in the following sections.

-215 3.2 Potential aliasing of QBO and ENSO signals
+3.2 Potential aliasing of QBO and ENSO signals

-The tropical SSTs and the EN3.4 index differences for each QBO phase are investigated in this section to understand the precipitation patterns found in Figures 1 and 2.
+The tropical SSTs and the EN3.4 index differences for each QBO phase are investigated in this section to understand the precipitation patterns found in Figs. 1 and 2.
 The SST response (QBO W-E) closely follows the precipitation patterns for observations and models (Figs. 3, S2 and S3), with warmer SSTs found in regions with increased precipitation.
-In DJF, warmer SSTs in the equatorial Pacific and western Indian Oceans are observed for QBOW compared to QBOE.
-In particular, the pattern

-220 in the HadSST dataset since 1979 resembles an East Pacific (or 'standard') El Niño, whereas the simulated anomalies in DJF (see also Fig. S3) are weaker and resemble a central Pacific El Niño (Capotondi et al., 2015).
+In DJF, warmer SSTs in the equatorial Pacific and western Indian oceans are observed for QBOW compared to QBOE.
+In particular, the pattern in the HadSST dataset since 1979 resembles an East Pacific (or "standard") El Niño, whereas the simulated anomalies in DJF (see also Fig. S3) are weaker and resemble a Central Pacific El Niño (Capotondi et al., 2015).